What is 2SLGBTQI+?

 All religions have different interpretations that have changed over time and across cultures.
-It’s important to remember that all interpretations represent the beliefs and biases of those who are doing the interpreting.
+It’s important to remember that all interpretations represent the beliefs and biases of those in power who are also in charge of the interpretation.

-Although there are religious people who do not accept the 2SLGBTQ+ community, there are many religious people and groups who welcome them with open arms, and without prejudice.
+Although there are religious people who do not accept the 2SLGBTQI+ community, there are many religious people and groups who welcome them with open arms and without prejudice.

 Chances are that no matter what religion you look into, you’ll be able to find a strong community of people who interpret their religion to be loving and accepting of all people.

-How do I explore my spirituality as a queer person?
+How do I explore my spirituality as a 2SLGBTQI+ person?

-Everyone’s faith is their own personal journey, but it also usually involves being part of a group of people who share the faith.
+Everyone’s faith is their personal journey, but it also usually involves being part of a group of people who share the same faith.

-For queer people, this can be challenging if they are around people who interpret religious texts to mean that there are only two genders, or that there are only certain people you can love.
-This can result in queer people feeling excluded from the religious community they’re a part of, or confused about what the “right” interpretation of their religion is.
+For 2SLGBTQI+ people, this can be challenging if they are around people who interpret religious texts to mean that there are only two genders or that there are only certain people you can love.
+This can result in 2SLGBTQI+ people feeling excluded from the religious community they’re part of or confused about what the “right” interpretation of their religion is.

-Faith often requires people to have belief in things beyond our understanding of what is real and tangible.
-There’s not one system of beliefs that everyone in the world can conclude is the “right” one.
+Faith often requires people to believe in things beyond our understanding of what is real and tangible.
+There’s not one system of beliefs that everyone can conclude is the “right” one.

 The important thing is to: